-private partnership between ESA, OHB System AG and the Spanish satellite operator Hispasat.
+The first SmallGEO-satellite, H36W-1, was built under a public- A unique feature of the SmallGEO platform is its modular strucprivate partnership between ESA, OHB System AG and the Spanish satellite operator Hispasat.

-With H36W-1, Hispasat will supply the Iberian Peninsula, the Canary Islands as well as South America with media services.
-The satellite will be integrated into HISPASAT's existing fleet of geostationary communications satellites.
+With H36W-1, Hispasat supplies the Iberian Peninsula, the Canary Islands as well as South America with media services.
+The satellite is now part of HISPASAT's existing fleet of geostationary communications satellites.
 The satellite is designed for a mission duration of 15 years.